philippguenther/UniTM/README.md

 # UniTM
-A TuringMachine Simulator written in C++
+A TuringMachine Simulator written in shitty C++